Quantitative characterization of finite simple groups: a complement: Characterizing finite simple groups using the order of group and the set of element orders

 In fact, for exceptional simple groups of Lie type, Suzuki-Ree groups ${}^2B_2(2^{2n+1})$ ($n\geqslant 1$) (See \cite{169}), ${}^2G_2(3^{2n+1})$ ($n\geqslant 1$) (See \cite{21}), ${}^2F_4(2^{2n+1})$ ($n\geqslant 1$) (See \cite{46}), and $G_2(q)$ (See \cite{196}), $E_8(q)$ (See \cite{104}) and $F_4(2^m)$ (See \cite{31}), and others can be characterized by only using the ``set of element orders" (See \cite[Table 8]{67}).

 For classical groups $B_n(q)$ and $C_n(q)$, which have the same order, does there exist some $n$ and prime power $q$ such that their spectra are also the same?
 Thereby constructing a counterexample to Conjecture \ref{1.1}.
-Shi (See \cite{176}) and Grechkoseeva (See \cite{65}) almost simultaneously considered this question and proved, using different methods, that for all $n$ and prime power $q$, $\pi_e(B_n(q))\neq \pi_e(Cn(q))$, thus such a counterexample does not exist.
+Shi \cite{176} and Grechkoseeva \cite{65} almost simultaneously considered this question and proved, using different methods, that for all $n$ and prime power $q$, $\pi_e(B_n(q))\neq \pi_e(C_n(q))$, thus such a counterexample does not exist.

-To finally prove Conjecture \ref{1.1}, in \cite{194}, the nonabelian composition factors for these symplectic groups and orthogonal groups are given directly from the spectrum of the classical groups $B_n(q)$, $C_n(q)$, and $D_n(q)$ (where $n$ is even).
+To finally prove Conjecture \ref{1.1}, restrictions on nonabelian composition factors of finite groups have the same spectrum as $B_n(q)$, $C_n(q)$, and $D_n(q)$ (where $n$ is even) in \cite{194}.
 Finally, Conjecture \ref{1.1} was proved in \cite{195} by using the three theorems of \cite{194}.
 Consequently, Conjecture \ref{1.1}, which characterizes finite simple groups by using ``two orders", has been proved and established as a theorem.

 Numbers and sets of numbers play an important role in mathematics.
 The concept of ``two orders" was introduced first by the author and has now been extensively studied in the field of group theory.
-Simple groups are complex, the concept of "two orders" is the simplest concept.
+Simple groups are complex, the concept of ``two orders" is the simplest concept.
 The validation of Conjecture \ref{1.1} establishes a connection between the terms ``simple" and ``complex".
 Of course, its proof used the classification theorem for finite simple groups.

+Except for all finite simple groups we can characterize the following groups using only ``two orders", Jianxing Bi proved the following \cite{17}: